Annual Report 2018-2019

 - Attend to emergency maintenance issues such as spill clean-ups

-- Applying touch-up paint to street amenities such as light poles, benches, railings and trash bins
+- Apply touch-up paint to street and parking structure amenities such as light poles, benches, railings and trash bins

 ADVERTISING & PUBLIC RELATIONS

 To ensure that downtown remains top of mind as a premiere SoCal destination, DTSM, Inc. engaged in multiple advertising campaigns across a wide range of platforms including transit, print, out-of-home, radio and targeted digital.
 Advertising partners included Santa Monica Daily Press, Surf Santa Monica, The Argonaut, KCRW, KOST 103FM, Big Blue Bus, Pride Media, Los Angeles Magazine and LA Weekly.

 DTSM, Inc. also produces a number of free, community-driven and family-friendly events to enhance the visitor experience including Ice at Santa Monica, the Westside's premiere outdoor ice-skating rink, and the Official City of Santa Monica Holiday Tree Lighting.
 This year DTSM, Inc. partnered with The Plaza at Santa Monica to create a free weekly film series at Ice at Santa Monica that featured children's films as well as critically-acclaimed films in which the City of Angels played a starring role.
 The Plaza at Santa Monica built and installed a fully-functional outdoor movie theatre for the series.

 DTSM, Inc. has also been working with the City of Santa Monica on special event policy changes that could allow for larger, more culturally rich events to take place on Third Street Promenade.
 The goal is to provide top-notch community events that fit with the Downtown Santa Monica brand and appeal to our residents and businesses.